Filter parts

 Left-hand side

 On the left, you can select a property of the currently selected model.
-This can either be a property of that model, or the property of a relation of that model.
-Based on the kind of this selected property we show a number of operators which are available for this kind of property.
+This can either be a property of that model or the property of a relation of that model.
+Based on the kind of this selected property we show several operators which are available for this kind of property.
 For example, when the property is of kind string

 operator, but when the property is of kind number